 - management is satisfied that they are the preferred supplier for these services - the Chairman of the Audit Committee approves the proposed terms of engagement and advises the Audit Committee of the proposed provision of services at its next meeting.
-The entire Audit Committee must approve non-audit services when fees are more than \$100,000 or when the services are of a sensitive or unusual nature.
+The entire Audit Committee must approve non-audit services when fees are more than \$250,000 or when the services are of a sensitive or unusual nature.

-The Audit Committee met six times on its own, and once jointly with the Social Responsibility and Risk Governance Committee in 2005.
-The Chairman of the Audit Committee is available to meet at any time and meets regularly with the external auditors and representatives of the Risk and Control Services department.
+The Audit Committee met eight times in 2006.
+The Chairman of the Audit Committee is available to meet at any time and meets regularly with the external auditors and representatives of the Internal Audit Services department.

-Please see Appendix B on page B1 for a copy of the Audit Committee's mandate and charter.
+Please see Appendix E on page E1 for a copy of the Audit Committee's mandate and charter.
 This document has been approved by the Board.

-For more information about the Audit Committee as required by Part 5 of Multilateral Instrument 52-110, see pages 34 to 37 in our 2006 Annual Information Form.
+For more information about the Audit Committee as required by Part 5 of Multilateral Instrument 52-110, see pages 37 to 39 in our 2007 Annual Information Form.